acmdas/das_fieldstones/morefieldstones2019.md

 Sun, 18 Aug 2019

 “The widespread cultural notion that science has explained most of the world is scandalously unjustified.
 For all we know, we've explained only very, very little; practically nothing.
 We just don't know what kinds of fundamental causal forces and organizing principles may kick in when systems become complex enough to be seen with the naked eye outside a laboratory.
 Inability to acknowledge this represents a catastrophic failure of skepticism.”—Bernardo Kastrup, *Brief Peeks Beyond*

+## Tolerance
+Sun, 25 Aug 2019

+“Tolerance is creditable in our liberal ethos, and liberal sentimentality therefore guarantees a surfeit of false, affected and exaggerated tolerance.
+You can, in fact, be tolerant only under two very rigid conditions.
+You must disapprove of the behavior you tolerate, and you must have the power to stop it.
+If you do not disapprove of the behavior, you are indifferent, not tolerant.
+If you cannot stop it, you are merely resigned.
+Most of what passes for tolerance is actually indifference or resignation.”—[J. M. Smith](https://orthosphere.wordpress.com/2019/08/25/bloody-thoughts/)